#BalanceforBetter in women's sport for 2019

 Iconic athletes lent their support back in 2018 to help raise awareness

 Olympic Gold medal winner Charlotte Caslick OAM and Craig Twentyman, Head of Athletic Performance Australian Women’s 7s Rugby #PressforProgress for equality

 Highlighting the gains in women's sport

 It's time to place a lot more value on women's sporting contributions and participation.
 And it's time to celebrate the people, teams, communities and media who actively choose to support, cover and feature women's sport.

-It's time to #PressforProgress and work together to truly speed up gender parity for women's sport - across all teams, across all countries!
+In 2018 it was time to #PressforProgress and work together to truly speed up gender parity for women's sport - across all teams, across all countries.

 The media can play an active role in promoting women's equality in sport by increasing coverage of women's accomplishments and successes - so as to help that forge forward women's equality in sport.